What is a robotic prostatectomy?

 this is rare

-There may be other risks, depending on your specific medical condition.
-Talk with
+There may be other risks, depending on your specific health condition.
+Talk with your

 How do I get ready for a robotic prostatectomy?

 Your healthcare provider will give you a checkup before the surgery.
 This is to see